 - 1) What are YOUR goals for this experience?
-Common objectives of students studying abroad include advancement in future profession; desire to gain fluency in a second language; wish to expand personal and academic horizons; need for a change; wish to challenge oneself with immersion in a new culture. - 2) Given the way the program is set up, how can you best prepare to meet your goals?
-For example, if one of your goals is truly being immersed in local culture, yet you are going with a group of UW-Eau Claire students, how can you ensure that you do not spend too much time with other U.S. Americans?
+Common objectives of students studying abroad include: advancement in a future profession; desire to gain fluency in a second language; opportunity to expand personal and academic horizons; need for a change; and the wish to challenge one's self through an immersion into a new culture. - 2) Given the way the program is set up, how can you best prepare to meet your goals?
+For example, if one of your goals is to truly be immersed in local culture, yet you are going with a group of UW-Eau Claire students, how can you ensure that you do not spend too much time with other U.S. Americans?